Zara Carmichael: Temporary exits and returns

 In April 2012, Walsh announced on the ITV programme This Morning that she was expecting a baby and would be leaving to go on maternity leave.
 When asked how Zara would depart, producer Peter Eryl Lloyd told Digital Spy: "We're so pleased for her and she's loving being a mum, though of course we miss her - she'll leave our screens at the end of August.
 Don't panic, it's not forever; rest assured she will return maybe in the festive season.
 But yes, how to get rid of Zara?
 It was a real challenge to motivate such a dramatic exit, particularly when she has to take Joe with her and have a reason to come back.
 Things do get very dark for Zara and Daniel - with an act that changes many lives at the Mill.
 That's all I'm saying for now, but there's a major clue just before the Olympics."

 Walsh returned to film scenes in October 2012, making a brief appearance in December 2012.
 Her exit storyline saw Zara leaving Letherbridge after learning of Daniel's affair with Cherry.
 Zara returned on screen full-time in February 2013.
 Speaking of her return in an interview with Digital Spy, Walsh said that it was amazing to be back: "As they say, everything changes but everything stays the same!
 I filmed Zara's departure scenes in April last year, and then I did two weeks in September for her return at Christmas, which was a bit early because my baby was so little!
 I then returned full-time in November.
 It's madness as I'm just busier than ever!
 I'm doing the same job, but of course I've got my baby now too."
 Walsh took maternity leave again in 2015, with her onscreen exit being written in as her character taking a sabbatical leave.
+The character began appearing again from March 2016.